-The earliest Charter granted a limited monopoly of maritime trade ‘beyond the seas’ to the Society’s members.
-Its purpose was the better-ordering of trade to the benefit, not only of Bristol and its merchants, but also of the Crown by simplifying the collection of customs, by encouraging investment in the nation’s shipping and by improving the supply of ships and sailors in times of war.
+The earliest charter granted a limited monopoly of maritime trade ‘beyond the seas’ to the Society’s members.
+Its purpose was to improve the organisation of trade to benefit Bristol and its merchants, as well as the Crown, by simplifying the collection of customs, encouraging investment in the nation’s shipping and improving the supply of ships and sailors in times of war.

 The story of the Society of Merchant Venturers is woven into the history of Bristol.

 To learn more about SMV’s historical timeline, click here.

 To read about SMV’s historical links to the Transatlantic slave trade, click here.

 To read about SMV’s historical links to Edward Colston, click here.

 To discover how SMV is working with others to accurately recognise Bristol’s past, click here.

 Bristol merchants financed John Cabot’s voyage in 1497, which led to the first documented landing on Newfoundland.
 Individual members of SMV were involved in the exploration and early colonisation of the New World, and the Society itself supported one major venture – Captain Thomas James’ voyage in search of the North-West Passage in 1631.